Multi-modalities are used to treat persistent (or chronic) pain. We are qualified to use all the modalities listed below.

 Acute pain, usually less than 3 months duration, and is well treated by most in the medical profession.
 We treat acute pain too.

-Is walking painful?
-Do you tire easily?
-Be assessed and learn techniques to use gravity to assist you and to tap into your natural elastic potential energy in your muscles.
+Enhance your performance of walking and running.
+Is walking limited by pain of some sort?
+Learn techniques to use gravity to assist you, make it easy and tap into the elastic potential energy in your muscles.
 You can do this at any age and any fitness level.

 Nerve irritation often results in muscular spasm; releasing nerves can release tight muscles that do not respond to stretching.

 is is not acupuncture, but it is performed using acupuncture needles.
 It is used to release muscle spasm and pain, it speeds up healing and treatment.
 It is usually painless.

-Cold Medical Laser Works by light rays passing through a crystal of a particular wavelength that the body responds to.
+Works by light rays passing through a crystal of a particular wavelength that the body responds to.
 It stimulates the mitochondria in cells (energy-giving) and reduces pain sensitivity of nerves.
 It is completely safe.
 It is useful for reducing nerve pain, trigger points, and muscle spasm.

-Joint mobilisation – The therapist moves the joint using low amplitude gentle pressure to stimulate synovial fluid, release the joint capsule tension.
+Mobilising a joint using low amplitude gentle pressure to stimulate synovial fluid, release the joint capsule tension.
 Great for arthritic joints or stiffness.
 Exercises are given to maintain movement gained.

-Exercise prescription – specifically for you.
+Made specifically for you.
 Using a program called Track Active we provide you with a personalised exercise program to treat your injury and more.
 You will be sent your program and instructions for accessing it online.
 It is available on all your computer devices including your phone, or you may print it out as a detailed document with pictures, number of repetitionss etc.

 is a gentle hands-on myofascial technique to restore movement of the head and neck and fluid that bathes the nervous system providing nutrients and taking away waste products (lymphatic system).
 It is effective for relieving headaches, jaw pain and spinal pain.
 It is a gentle technique to relieve acute pain from stress.